myshell-ai/MeloTTS/README.md

 - [Use without Installation](docs/quick_use.md)
 - [Install and Use Locally](docs/install.md)

+## Join the Community

+**Open Source AI Grant**

+We are actively sponsoring open-source AI projects.
+The sponsorship includes GPU resources, fundings and intellectual support (collaboration with top research labs).
+We welcome both reseach and engineering projects, as long as the open-source community needs them.
+Please contact [Zengyi Qin](https://www.qinzy.tech/) if you are interested.

+**Contributing**

+If you find this work useful, please consider contributing to this repo.

+- Many thanks to [@fakerybakery](https://github.com/fakerybakery) for adding the Web UI and CLI part.

 ## License

 This library is under MIT License, which means it is free for both commercial and non-commercial use.